SRI LANKA: Endemic Birding & Wildlife Safari

 Day 9: Yala National Park and Tissa Wetlands

-A return to the park for a morning wildlife drive, with more focus on searching for Leopard and Sloth Bear which.
+A return to the park for a morning wildlife drive, with more focus on searching for Leopard and Sloth Bear, amongst wonderful birding.

 After lunch we head outside the park towards Tissa wetlands.
 This area is wonderful for an array waterbirds such as Black, Yellow, and Cinnamon Bitterns, Watercock, Eurasian Curlew, Marsh Sandpiper, Wood Sandpiper, Green Sandpiper, Lesser and Greater Sand Plover, Kentish and Little Ringed Plover, Little Stint, Red-necked Phalarope, Small Pratincole, Striated Heron, Eurasian Spoonbill, Black-necked Stork, Little and Indian Cormorant, Oriental Darter, Spot-billed Pelican, Black-tailed Godwit, Caspian, White-winged, Whiskered, Common, Little, Greater and Lesser Crested Tern, Brown-headed Gull, and Greater Flamingo.
 Other species possible in the area may include Clamorous (Indian) Reed Warbler, Eurasian Hoopoe, Ashy-crowned Sparrow-Lark, Yellow-crowned Woodpecker and Ashy Drongo.
 With the help of local contact we look for roosting Brown Fish Owl and visit village gardens, to observe Jungle Owlet and Oriental Scops Owl.
 At dusk we witness the extraordinary spectacle of thousands of egrets flying in to roost, as the sky fills with giant fruit bats, Flying Foxes, leaving their daytime roosts for their nightly foraging.